COVID-19 POLICIES &

 If you are fully vaccinated, you are not required to wear a mask, and may be asked to show proof of vaccination.
-Of course, you are welcome to wear a mask at your discretion or comfort.
+Anyone is welcome to wear a mask at their discretion or comfort.

 What else is required of members & guests?